se-edu/se-book/processModels/more/cmmi/text.md

 <tip-box type="definition">

 CMMI (Capability Maturity Model Integration) is a process improvement approach defined by Software Engineering Institute at Carnegie Melon University.
-CMMI provides organizations with the essential elements of effective processes, which will improve their performance.
-CMMI-based process improvement includes identifying an organization’s process strengths and weaknesses and making process changes to turn weaknesses into strengths. <sub>-- adapted from [http://www.sei.cmu.edu/cmmi/](http://www.sei.cmu.edu/cmmi/)</sub>
+CMMI provides organizations with the essential elements of effective processes, which will improve their performance. <sub>-- adapted from [http://www.sei.cmu.edu/cmmi/](http://www.sei.cmu.edu/cmmi/)</sub>

 </tip-box>